BALANCED BOUNDARIES

 Prioritizing yourself by asserting boundaries ensures you're keeping yourself safe and cared for.
 This is your #1 JOB!
 This builds and sustains a solid foundation of self-love and self-worth.

 Are you watering others' lawn before your own?
-Without boundaries you risk: abandoning yourself while over-caring, people-pleasing and taking over-responsibility for others; placating to 'roles' from childhood; or even putting up with abuse.
+Without boundaries you risk: abandoning yourself while over-caring, people-pleasing and taking over-responsibility for others; losing trust in yourself; placating to 'roles' from childhood; or even putting up with abuse.

 Studies prove Internal Boundaries (self-discipline) result in the highest rates of goal-attainment and self-esteem.
 Internal Boundaries involve setting healthy limits on your consumption and behaviors with self-compassion (not self-berating nor over-indulgence).